ebotiab/udacity-ml-devops-customer-churn/README.md

 - **models/**: This folder holds the trained machine learning models that have been developed to predict customer churn.
 These models are the output of the analysis and training process.

-- **Guide.ipynb**: A Jupyter notebook providing guidance on how to navigate through and utilize the project, including steps for data preprocessing, model training, and evaluation.
+- **notebooks/Guide.ipynb**: A Jupyter notebook providing guidance on how to navigate through and utilize the project, including steps for data preprocessing, model training, and evaluation.

 - **README.md**: The markdown file containing an overview of the project, including its purpose, structure, setup instructions, and usage guidelines.

-- **churn_library.py**: A Python library that encapsulates the core functionality of the project, including data preprocessing, model training, and prediction routines, adhering to best coding practices.
+- **predict_customer_churn/**: A Python library that encapsulates the core functionality of the project, including data preprocessing, model training, and prediction routines, adhering to best coding practices.

-- **churn_notebook.ipynb**: A Jupyter notebook that demonstrates the workflow of the project from data loading, analysis, model training, and evaluation, serving as an interactive guide.
+- **notebooks/churn_notebook.ipynb**: A Jupyter notebook that demonstrates the workflow of the project from data loading, analysis, model training, and evaluation, serving as an interactive guide.

-- **churn_script_logging_and_tests.py**: This script contains logging and unit tests for the project, ensuring the code quality and reliability of the functions within the Python package.
+- **tests/**: These scripts contain logging and unit tests for the project, ensuring the code quality and reliability of the functions within the Python package.

-- **requirements_py3.6.txt**: A file listing the project dependencies required for Python 3.6 environment, ensuring reproducibility.
+- **requirements_py3.10.txt**: A file listing the project dependencies required for Python 3.10 environment, ensuring reproducibility.

-- **requirements_py3.8.txt**: Similarly, this file specifies the dependencies for the project in a Python 3.8 environment, facilitating the setup in different Python versions.

 ## Running Files